That’s a Beautiful Junkyard…

 I know what you’re thinking, actually wondering-what the hell am I doing writing a blog when I ought to be packing…Don’t leave yet.
 Read on and you’ll see why I am writing this blog in the middle of this madness.

 Moving Home, Spring Cleaning or Simply getting rid of junk

-Those who love moving, setting up a house and don’t mind the change then this is another opportunity to clear up the mess…
+Those who love moving, setting up a house and don’t mind the change then this is just another opportunity to clear up the mess.

 Creating Memories or Clutter?

-Over a period of time, without realizing, our homes become warehouses of junk- some homes have it displayed and don’t care and others ensure that it’s behind closed doors or at least beautified.
-BUT all homes most certainly have it!
-It slowly encroaches every available space in your house like tentacles and everything that REALLY matters- like you and the things you need, manage to survive in the remaining available space.
+Over a period of time, every home becomes a warehouse of junk- some have it displayed like a beautiful museum of antiques while others ensure that it’s safely hidden behind closed doors.
+BUT all home have it!
+This memorabilia slowly encroaches every available space in your house like tentacles and everything that REALLY matters- like you, your family and the things you need, manage to survive in the remaining available space.

 It’s not as though we are staying in those sprawling country homes where space is one’s least concern and trunks and trunks of unused items simply find their way to the attic, the basement or the garage…

-I look around me- a bag of old photographs (they would have to stay), a bag full of cards and letters that my husband had written to me when we were courting (when was the last time I had gone through them-before the kids came along- 16 years ago!).
-I couldn’t throw them out, maybe I would read them one day- when the kids left the nest… then there were my kids’ first birthday dress, their first note-book (their writing was beautiful), their graduation cloak when they moved from kindergarten to Primary, a few of my mom’s saris that hung in my wardrobe and made me feel like she was still around…the list is endless!
+As I begin to pack to move, I look around me at the things that need to be left behind- a bag of old photographs – “These would have to stay!”, a bag full of cards and letters that my husband had written to me when we were courting – “When was the last time I had gone through them-before the kids came along- 16 years ago!”( I couldn’t throw them out, maybe I would read them one day- when the kids left the nest…), then there were the children’s first birthday dress, their first note-book – and there I am admiring their writing and thinking, “it’s so beautiful, I can’t throw it”, their graduation cloak when they moved from kindergarten to Primary, a few of my mom’s saris that hung in my wardrobe and made me feel like she was still around…”Oh dear!”.

 The Right Decision